Manish218-ctrl/OpenCartv001/README.md

 # ***OpenCartv001 Automation Framework***

-This project is a Hybrid Driven Automation Framework developed for the OpenCart platform using Java, TestNG, Selenium, and Maven, designed for high reusability and maintainability across the UI test suite.
+This project implements a Hybrid Driven Automation Framework tailored for the OpenCart platform.
+It leverages Java, TestNG, Selenium, and Maven technologies to deliver a highly reusable and maintainable UI test suite

 ##  **Features**